3.5 Star Rating

 - Effectively stops snoring

-- Large breather holes allow for night time breathing though the mouth
+- Large breather holes allow for night time breathing through the mouth

 - Includes handy storage and carrying case